State and Local Policy Database

 Montana's commercial building code, codified in ARM Title 24, Chapter 301.160, is mandatory statewide.
 The commercial building code requires compliance with the 2018 IECC or ASHRAE 90.1-2016.

 Nebraska is a home-rule state, but its commercial energy code, referred to as the Nebraska Energy Code (NEC), is mandatory statewide.
 Commercial buildings, starting July 1, 2020, must comply with the 2018 IECC/NEC with reference to ASHRAE 90.1 - 2016, with administrative amendments.
 Local jurisdictions can adopt any code that is more stringent than the NEC.
-The Energy Assistance Division of the Nebraska Dept. of Environment and Enegy, is awaiting the results of a compliance study on commercial building compliance with the 2009 IECC.
+A 2014 study found 87% compliance, while a 2018 dissertation provides further analysis.

 Effective July 1, 2020, the Nebraska Energy Code will be based on the 2018 IECC with no amendments.